I have a little secret for you.

 Great for them.
 Not so much for you.

-Brokers may choose to offer you only those investments which pay the highest commissions.
-To illustrate this point let’s consider another example.
-Let’s say that investment 1 is the best investment for you, but it offers no commissions to your broker.
+Brokers may choose to offer you only those investments that pay the highest commissions.
+To illustrate this point, let’s consider another example.
+Let’s say that Investment 1 is the best investment for you, but it offers no commissions to your broker.

-On the other hand investment 2 is a worse investment, which pays 5% commission.
-Under the suitability standard your broker is not obligated to offer you investment 1 and may instead sell you investment 2 in order to collect the commission on the transaction.
+On the other hand, investment 2 is a worse investment, which pays a 5% commission.
+Under the suitability standard, your broker is not obligated to offer you investment 1 and may instead sell you investment 2 in order to collect the commission on the transaction.
 This conflict of interest is currently permitted under the suitability standard, which is applicable to many brokerage firms.

 Isn’t that special?

-Your broker may sell you an investments that is illiquid or highly risky.
+Your broker may sell you an investment that is illiquid or highly risky.
 This is due to the fact that brokers are often associated with particular issuers of securities or certain investment companies.

 If you’re paying commissions on a per-trade basis, you may be spending more than you might expect.

 For example, if you’re charged 2% per trade, then making just three trades per year could result in you paying 6% of your overall portfolio in commissions annually.